kgaleziowski/intelligent-garbage-truck/README.md

 :heavy_check_mark: **User can analyse optimise obtained by genetic algorithms by checking plots generated in configurations folder 001, 002, etc.**

-:heavy_check_mark: **All important information are logged in real time to the console and can be verified.**
+:heavy_check_mark: **All important information is logged in real time to the console and can be verified.**